zeek/zeek/scripts/base/utils/geoip-distance.zeek.rst

    :Type: :zeek:type:`function` (a1: :zeek:type:`addr`, a2: :zeek:type:`addr`) : :zeek:type:`double`

    Returns the distance between two IP addresses using the haversine formula, based on GeoIP database locations.
-Requires Bro to be built with GeoIP.
+Requires Zeek to be built with GeoIP.

    :a1: First IP address.